Canon D30 vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon D30 and the A6300 have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the A6300 was followed by the Sony A6500.
+Both the D30 and the A6300 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (540 versus 400) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.